-Producing all this deodorant wasn’t easy, especially because in the process of pitching press, we’d landed a big opportunity with Allure, who invited us to submit 24,000 travel-size samples of jar deodorant for inclusion in their beauty box.
+Producing all this deodorant wasn’t easy, especially because in the process of pitching press, we’d landed a big opportunity with Allure, who’d invited us to submit twenty-four thousand travel-size samples of jar deodorant for inclusion in their beauty box.
 We needed to get that massive order out the door right at the same time the sticks were set to become available.
 Each mini jar had to be labeled by hand, meaning that on some days, up to three employees did nothing but label for our Allure order (instead of working on stick production).
 And the filling and labeling machines we’d ordered months before had yet to arrive.

-In early September, with our 10,000 sticks finally at the ready and our Allure order well in development, we launched.
-First the sticks went live exclusively on the website, supported by a newsletter announcement and a big push on social media.
+In early September, with our ten thousand sticks finally at the ready and our Allure order well in development, we launched.
+First, the sticks went live exclusively on the website, supported by a newsletter announcement and a big social media push.
 Our messaging told the story of how hard I had worked to develop the deodorant, positioning Schmidt’s as having “cracked the code” of an effective natural deodorant you could now apply with a familiar stick.
 In addition to sharing the story of my kitchen-made recipe, we always emphasized our one-of-a-kind scents.
-We also underscored, as we had from the beginning, that our formula worked, and now was easier to use.
+We also underscored—as we had from the beginning—that our formula worked, and was now easier to use.
 Our biggest seller?
 A new “Deluxe Five-Pack” box set, allowing customers to try each of our scents, or share with friends.

 We gave away hundreds of products to influencers, bloggers, writers, and editors.
 Chris tracked every engagement, from unanswered emails to press features.
 It seemed like every week, a new “green beauty” blog or YouTube sensation popped up on our radar, and we’d try to get our product into their hands.
 When successful, that boosted our reputation and rapport everywhere.
 The buzz on social media, blogs, and YouTube was beyond what we expected.
 We immediately picked up new Schmidt’s users who had been interested in Schmidt’s but reluctant to try the jars.
 It was a celebratory moment for the brand, and for me personally.